-When students wish to withdraw from a class after regular registration, they must withdraw officially by forms submitted to the Admissions Office.
+If students wish to withdraw from a class after regular registration, they must withdraw officially by submitting the appropriate forms to the Office of the Registrar.
+A student who does not withdraw officially from a class is subject to an "F" grade.

 Procedures for a medical withdrawal are available in the Health Services Office.

-The following guidelines determine grades for an official withdrawal:
+The following guidelines determine grades for an official withdrawal from a 16-week course; the timetable for withdrawing from other courses (8-week, 4-week, etc.) will be determined on a pro rata basis according to these guidelines:

+Effective Fall, 1982\

-- 1. Classes dropped prior to the beginning of the fourth week will not become a part of the student's permanent record. - 2.
-A "W" grade will be assigned to a class dropped after the beginning of the fourth week and prior to the sixteenth academic week. - 3.
-A grade of "F" will be assigned to a class dropped after the beginning of the sixteenth academic week.
-If extenuating circumstances exist, students may petition for a "W" grade through the office of the vice president of academic affairs.
-Students not withdrawing officially through the Admissions Office are subject to an "F" grade.
+- Classes dropped prior to the third week will not become a part of the student's permanent record. - 2.
+A "W" grade will be assigned to a class dropped after the beginning of the third week and prior to the thirteenth academic week. - 3.
+A grade of "F" will be assigned to a class dropped after the twelfth week of a full semester course. - \For guidelines on withdrawals prior to fall, 1982, consult the 1981-82 bulletin.